Murder of Barry Winchell: Murder

-In addition to their sentences, Glover and Fisher were also both dishonorably discharged, reduced in rank to Private, and ordered to forfeit all of their pay and benefits.
+In addition to their sentences, Glover and Fisher were also both dishonorably discharged, reduced in rank to private, and ordered to forfeit all of their pay and benefits.
 They were incarcerated at the United States Disciplinary Barracks.
 Fisher was denied clemency in 2003, released to a halfway house in August 2006, and released from custody in October 2006.
 Glover was later transferred to a civilian prison and paroled on August 27, 2020.

 Aftermath

-Winchell's murder led Secretary of Defense William Cohen to order a review of the "Don't ask, don't tell" (DADT) policy, which some asserted was a significant factor in Winchell's harassment and murder.
+Winchell's murder led Secretary of Defense William Cohen to order a review of the "don't ask, don't tell" (DADT) policy, which some asserted was a significant factor in Winchell's harassment and murder.
 The Servicemembers Legal Defense Network was a prominent critic of how the policy was implemented, and they demanded to know who, in higher ranks, was responsible for the climate on base.

-Winchell's parents, Wally and Patricia Kutteles continued to press for a re-examination of "Don't ask, don't tell."
-Lieutenant General Timothy Maude, a point man on LGBT issues for the U.S. Army, visited with Patricia Kutteles.
+Winchell's parents, Wally and Patricia Kutteles continued to press for a re-examination of "don't ask, don't tell".
+Lieutenant General Timothy Maude, a point man on LGBTQ issues for the U.S. Army, visited with Patricia Kutteles.
 Despite campaigning by the Kutteleses and LGBT activist groups, the Commanding General of Fort Campbell at the time of the murder, Major General Robert T. Clark, refused to take responsibility for the purported anti-gay climate at Fort Campbell under his command.
-In May 2003, he met with Patricia Kutteles, who opposed his promotion saying: "He doesn't have the command authority or responsibility.
+In May 2003, he met with Patricia Kutteles, who opposed his promotion, saying: "He doesn't have the command authority or responsibility.
 The promotion would be another obstacle in the way of everything we have tried to do to honor our son."
 His promotion to lieutenant general was delayed in October 2002 and May 2003.
 After being exonerated, he was nominated and approved for promotion to lieutenant general on December 5, 2003.

 The 2003 film Soldier's Girl is based on Winchell's murder and the events leading up to it.
 Troy Garity portrays Winchell with Lee Pace playing Calpernia Addams.
 The film received a Peabody Award and numerous Emmy and Golden Globe nominations and sparked the renewed debate of the effects of DADT during Clark's promotion hearings.